-Progress on CHIP
+Progress on CHIPs

 Swain Summits Health screenings were held in Janurary 2022.
 The Swain County Health Department provided free wellness panels, CRP and A1C bloodwork, as well as a % Body Fat, Blood Pressure, and Health Questionnaire screening.
 Seventy-seven community members participated.